jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ### Scaling and Sizing

 If your SVG does not scale like expected (i.e. it is cropped or larger than desired) it might be lacking a `viewBox`.
-You need to set the `viewBox` property manually to match the size of the exported shape.
+You need to set the `viewBox` attributes manually to match the size of the exported shape.
 A combination of the correct `viewBox` and width is required.
-Add the `viewBox` property and decrease/increase the last 2 values:
+Add the `viewBox` attribute and decrease/increase the last 2 values:

 ```html
 <!-- i.e. lower '0 0 80 80' to '0 0 40 40' to scale up/down -->